So when Scabface brought word that the ladies had returned to Essex House, I made haste to join them.

 Linkin made great mock of me.
 “Why all these mourning weeds?” he arrkst.
 “I hear tell the Lady Essex was running about in a black gown too.”

-“To good effect,” sayt I. “She may now visit Essex.”
+“To good effect,” sayt I. “She may now visit her husband.”

 “Some think the Lord Essex is dead,” sayt Onix, who’d come to hear my newes.